Last Updated :

-Sex workers also face psychological problems such as depression, Anxiety, violent behavior, suicidal tendencies as at the same time they are exposed to physical and mental violence from their supervisors, customers and the society itself.
+Sex workers also face psychological problems such as depression, anxiety, violent behaviour, suicidal tendencies as at the same time they are exposed to physical and mental violence from their supervisors, customers and the society itself.

 Judiciary – a Ray of Hope!